|Some people do very well on a Zero-Carb Diet|

 For the first week, everything went well.

-But then, suddenly, after about seven days, Linda's weight started bouncing and never recovered, even though she wasn't eating very many carbs.
+But then, suddenly, after about seven days, Linda's weight started bouncing.
+In a carb depleted state, the body never recovered, or adapted, even though she wasn't eating very many carbs.

 The different response that Linda got to dropping her low insulin levels even further merely emphasizes the point that weight management isn't about the carbs or even the insulin.